isaacnmm/pestpolicy-hugo2XX/content/posts/macerating-toilets/index.md

 This simple principle can present a significant obstacle when you want to install a bathroom in a basement below the sewer line, in an attic far from existing drains, or in any location where breaking through concrete floors or extensive re-piping for gravity drainage is impractical, impossible, or prohibitively expensive.

-Enter the **macerating [toilet](https://pestpolicy.com/high-end-toilet-brands/)**, a clever plumbing solution designed to overcome these gravitational challenges.
+Enter the **macerating [toilet](https://pestpolicy.com/high-end-toilet-brands/)**,a clever plumbing solution designed to overcome these gravitational challenges.
 Also known as an upflush toilet, a macerating toilet doesn't rely on gravity to move waste.
 Instead, it uses a powerful grinding mechanism to liquefy waste and then pumps it under pressure to the main drainpipe, even if that pipe is located above the toilet.

 This innovative technology opens up a world of possibilities for adding plumbing fixtures in unconventional locations, making that dream basement bathroom a reality without major structural overhauls.
 This article will delve into **how macerating toilets work**, when they are the ideal choice, and explore their pros, cons, and essential maintenance considerations.